Image cover for blog about ten tips to accelerate pen & ink drawing skills

 This plan had three steps:

-1. Cater my learning resources to shape & form
+1. Seek learning resources that focus on shape and form

-3. Apply new knowledge to a pen and ink project
+3. Apply new knowledge immediately to my pen and ink projects

 IV.
 Track your progress